All Episodes

 He's even renegotiating the contribution of other countries as it relates to NATO.

-Sean, this has been an enormous success for the administration uh to create wealth and jobs for American people.
+Sean, this has been an enormous success for the administration to create wealth and jobs for American people.

 We need other countries to trade fairly with us.

-You can say the same thing on the national security front too.
+You can say the same thing on the national security front, too.

-We've gotten our partners to share more of the burden of their own defense, and that's the appropriate place.
+You mentioned NATO, but in the Middle East as well, we've gotten our partners to share more of the burden of their own defense, and that's the appropriate place.

-America's there, we understand our interests, um, but these other countries have a responsibility to secure their own people and their own nations and protect their own sovereignty.
+But these other countries have a responsibility to secure their own people and their own nations and protect their own sovereignty.

-Uh our responsibility is to keep the American people safe and secure.
+Our responsibility is to keep the American people safe and secure.

-Well, it made no sense for the the United States to pay 72 cents of every dollar in terms of protecting the NATO alliance and then some of our NATO partners in the case of Germany and Chancellor Merkel going ahead and doing billion dollar deals with Russia, which would make them rich again, and also he would have control over the lifeblood of their economy there.
+Well, it made no sense for the United States to pay 72 cents of every dollar in terms of protecting the NATO alliance and then some of our NATO partners, in the case of Germany and Chancellor Merkel, going ahead and doing billion-dollar deals with Russia, which would make them rich again.

 What is the overall relationship with China like?